bitcobblers/DrillSergeant/README.md

 # Getting Started

-For a complete example of a feature, see [this](https://github.com/bitcobblers/DrillSergeant/blob/main/test/DrillSergeant.Tests/Features/CalculatorFeature.cs)
+For a complete example of a feature, see the following [example](https://github.com/bitcobblers/DrillSergeant/blob/main/test/DrillSergeant.Tests/Features/CalculatorFeature.cs).

 ## Creating a Behavior

 Creating a behavior is very simple:

 ```
-[Behavior, Theory, InputData(1,1)]
+[Behavior, InputData(1,1)]
 public Behavior MyBehaviorTest(int value1, int value2)
 {
     var input = new Input(value1, value2);